A sample of the decades of DIO & DR vindications that have

 (DR-haters have doubtless been searching for a better one for years.
-Good luck.)
+Lotsa luck.)

 The 1973 estimate would have been much better had the mass of Triton not been so over-estimated at the time.
 It is now known (via Charon and Voyager 2) that the two bodies do indeed have very similar masses.
-Thus, decades later, the DR method for finding Pluto's mass (jettisoning the previous too-delicate method: via perturbations on Uranus & Neptune) has been validated.
+Thus, decades later, DR's preferred method for finding Pluto's mass has been validated.

 In 1972 the sensational Jovian-sized “Brady Planet” was proposed out of the famous Livermore Lab (Univ Calif Berkeley).
 DR was the 1st astronomer to computationally check the matter (using math he'd developed in MNRoyAstrSoc 147 pp.177-186) and publicly announce the body's non-existence: Baltimore Evening Sun (1972/5/1).
 Within a year the argument was over.

 In 1973, DR published the book Peary at the North Pole: Fact or Fiction (Luce, Wash DC), showing that the US' greatest Arctic explorer, Rob't Peary, faked his 'til-then-universally-accepted 1909/4/6-7 attainment of the North Pole.
 At pp.151-153 it was revealed for the 1st time that Peary's sole civilized companion, Matthew Henson, in his only detailed statement (Boston American 1910/7/17) of activities at the Pole camp, reported that upon arrival at the Pole camp Peary took observations of the Sun to find position and was disappointed: “his face was long and serious.
 He would not speak to me.”
 Peary suddenly for days stopped talking to his diary and to Henson, his faithful exploring companion of two decades.
-This new evidence, along with navigational analyses published by DR in the US Naval Inst Proceedings (1970 June), Dartmouth College's Polar Notes (1970 Oct), & Oslo University's Norsk Geogr Tiddskrift (1972), plus Fiction's publication of Henshaw Ward's 'til-then-establishment-suppressed discovery of the Bowdoin College navigation-math expert whom Peary secreted in his home for weeks before producing his easily fabricatible sun-shot “proofs” (Fiction p.286), convinced the great majority of reviewers that Peary's claim was dubious.
+This new evidence, along with navigational analyses published by DR in the US Naval Inst Proceedings (1970 June), Dartmouth College's Polar Notes (1970 Oct), & Oslo University's Norsk Geogr Tiddskrift (1972), plus Fiction's publication of Henshaw Ward's 'til-then-establishment-suppressed discovery of the Bowdoin College navigation-math expert whom Peary secreted in his home for weeks before producing his easily fakable sun-shot “proofs” (Fiction p.286), convinced the great majority of reviewers that Peary's claim was dubious.
 This included the prominent 4pp review in the 1975 March Annals of the Association of American Geographers 65:79-82.
-The Peary claim's present status is best understood from the 2008/1/12-13 p.1 International Herald Tribune obit for E.Hillary, excerpted at the News Notes of DIO 14 p.2, and from the 2009 New York Times Science assessment of The Polar Controversy.
+Given the fact that the New York Times was Peary's top newspaper fiscal backer from 1909 and decades after, the Peary claim's present status is best understood from the 2008/1/12-13 p.1 International Herald Tribune obit for E.Hillary, excerpted at the News Notes of DIO 14 p.2 and from the 2009 New York Times Science assessment of The Polar Controversy.

-In Fiction, DR said at p.140 (see also p.87) that Amundsen checked his steering (left-right course errors) — a log-sph trig procedure in those days — en route to the South Pole in 1911.
+In Fiction, DR said at p.140 (see also p.87) that Amundsen checked his steering (left-right course errors) — a log-sph-trig procedure in those days — en route to the South Pole in 1911.
 This position was later attacked by Drewry & Huntford, the Pres. of the Univ. of Alaska, and (1990) National Geographic's NavFou.
-But a few years after that, Amundsen's longitude observations were discovered by Ted Heckathorn and Norwegian archivists.
+But a few years after that, Amundsen's longitude observations were discovered by Ted Heckathorn and (at Wm.Rawlins' instigation) Norwegian archivists.
 See Washington Post 1993/6/1, Science 1993/6/11.
-In DIO 2.2 , the Norwegian and British 1911-1912 South Pole expedition-navigators' log-sph trig math is fully set out, with detailed samples of each party's calculations.
+In DIO 2.2 , the Norwegian and British 1911-1912 South Pole expedition-navigators' log-sph-trig math is fully set out, with detailed samples of each party's calculations.